Winter Session 2024 includes two terms.

 If you decide not to take a course before the term has started, you may drop the course through the online registration system in myRedDragon.

 After the term has started, you will need to drop or withdraw from the course.
-Visit the Registered Students and Withdrawals and Refunds pages for more information, including links to the appropriate forms.
+Information will be available on the Registered Students and Withdrawals and Refunds pages closer to the start of he term and will include links to the appropriate forms.
 Online courses in Winter have a shorter time frame for withdrawing.
 If you are trying to withdraw from a course and are concerned about meeting the deadline, you may speak with your associate dean.
 Scroll to the bottom for contact information for the associate deans' offices.

 The date that you officially drop or withdraw will also impact your tuition liability and the potential for a refund.
 More information can also be found on the Student Accounts page.
 Please contact the Student Accounts Office with any questions at 607-753-2313.